paulkasidit/galactic-age-calculator-/README.md

 npm run build

 ```
-6. Run this command in your terminal to run npm tests.
+6. Run this command in your terminal to run the test suites.
 ```
 npm run test